Or at Least Authenticity is not JUST Speaking from the Heart…

 So if authenticity is NOT speaking from the heart, then what is it?
 In a broad view, authenticity is simply communicating without self-editing and other filters.
 They key to effective authenticity that adds value and wisdom to a situation, builds relationships and connects you with your deep self, is to be communicating authentically from your heart center.

-But that’s not the only aspect of yourself that you can communicate authentically from.
 There are three basic areas that you can speak authentically from:

 Head: The head is the realm of learned information and stored patterns based on that information.
 The conscious mind is the realm of learned logic and ideas and makes up about 10% of the brain.
 The subconscious mind makes up 90% of the brain and stores your hidden patterns, most based on fear (just the way the brain encodes things, nothing personal.
 This applies to me, too.)